 Transcript: Poultry Exposure and Neurological Disease

-We already have serologic evidence—testing for antibodies—that humans are commonly infected with avian leukosis/sarcoma viruses, reticuloendotheliosis viruses and Marek's disease virus, that cause a wide variety of cancer, neurologic and other diseases in chickens and turkeys.
+We already have serologic evidence—testing for antibodies—that humans are commonly infected with avian leukosis/sarcoma viruses, reticuloendotheliosis viruses and Marek's disease virus, that cause a wide variety of cancers, neurologic, and other diseases in chickens and turkeys.
 The question therefore arises as to whether these agents also cause similar diseases in humans, especially those human diseases whose cause is currently undetermined.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.